Traditional Co2 Laser Treatment

 Will there be discomfort?

 You may experience a mild stinging sensation and it may feel hot in the area treated for several hours.
-Ice packs will help alleviate the discomfort.
+Ice packs can help alleviate the discomfort.

 Pre and post laser care